marclop/apm-server/testing/benchmark/scaling/README.md

 [Geo mean]                       35.5k                        41.5k         +16.83%
 ```

-It seems that the current design may have been maxed out at 26500 events, to see what is happening in the APM Server,
+It seems that the current design's limit may have been reached at 26500 events, to see what is happening inside the
-a goroutine profile was taken to identify if there was a bottleneck that was causing goroutines to be stuck.
+APM Server, a goroutine profile was taken to identify possible bottlenecks that were causing goroutines to be stuck.

-The goroutine profile that we took from the APM Server while running `BenchmarkAgentAll` seems to indicate that there
+The goroutine profile that we took from the APM Server while running `BenchmarkAgentAll` seemed to indicate significant
-significant contention on the ModelIndexer's (APM Servers's output) `activeMu` mutex.
-See the [Background](#background)
+contention on the ModelIndexer's (APM Servers's output) `activeMu` mutex.
+See the [Background](#background) section for
-section for details on the ModelIndexer's current design and rationale.
-The [full svg trace](./single-active-indexer/benchmarkAgent-goroutine-pprof.svg).
+details on the ModelIndexer's current design and rationale.

 ![mi-lock-parked-goroutines](./single-active-indexer/parked-goroutines.png)

+You can also see [full svg trace](./single-active-indexer/benchmarkAgent-goroutine-pprof.svg).

 #### 3: ModelIndexer's is the bottleneck

+After looking at the modelindexer's code, we identified an area that could be causing the mutex to be held for longer than
+necessary.

-After some investigation, the modelindexer compressed the received events by default when they are stored in the bulk
+As the modelindexer processes the batches it receives, it compresses each event by default before they are stored in the
-indexer cache.
-This is done with the `activeMu` lock held and is causing the entire processing pipeline to stop until
+bulk indexer cache.
+This is done with the `activeMu` lock held and caused the entire processing pipeline to stop until
 a [single event is compressed](https://github.com/elastic/apm-server/blob/57d94db8d8cc8a56003018921814a45b40fada46/internal/model/modelindexer/indexer.go#L270-L274).
-If we can defer the compression for later and even better remove the `activeMu` lock so we don't have contention there,
+If we can defer the compression for later and even better remove the `activeMu` lock to eliminate its contention, the
-the processing will progress much faster.
+processing can progress much faster.

 Since the modelindexer `activeMu` lock seems to be the offending component causing a significant bottleneck and reduced
 throughput, we benchmarked a modified version of APM Server where the modelindexer `activeMu` lock is eliminated and a
 new channel inside the modelindexer is introduced to decouple the cache writing from the HTTP request lifecycle.
 Also,
 since we have a queue where the BulkRequestItems are sent before they are compressed, we can scale the compression and
 flushing of the bulk indexers to increase the number of "active" consumers from the queue.
+See [](#benchmarking-methodology)
+for more details on the design.

-Preliminary results look great, yet it seems that we may be maxing the Elasticsearch cluster capacity, CPU usage and
+Preliminary results look great, yet it seems that we may be reaching the Elasticsearch cluster capacity, CPU usage and
-queue sizes pretty high.
+queue sizes are pretty high.
+The APM Server CPU utilization was better, but still ~65%.

 ![es-instances-maxed-cpu](./multiple-active-indexers/8g/80/metrics-screenshots/es-metrics-2.png)
 ![apm-modified-mi-nolock-cpu](./multiple-active-indexers/8g/80/metrics-screenshots/apm-resources-overview.png)